Skye-flyhigh/paramot-workbench/ai/paramot-workbench-PRD.md

 ### E. Report Generation

 - Generate a local PDF summary for each glider
-  - Includes inspection results, repairs, technician notes
+  - Includes inspection results with APPI validation
+  - Repairs with technician signatures
-  - Safety clearance documentation
+  - Safety clearance documentation with version history
-  - Risk assessment summary
+  - Risk assessment summary with explicit thresholds
-  - Critical point highlighting
+  - Critical point highlighting with pass/fail states
-  - Technician certification verification
+  - Technician certification verification with signature
-  - Decision rationale and context
+  - Decision rationale with APPI methodology
-  - Workshop-specific insights
+  - Workshop-specific insights with confidence scoring
-  - Safety narrative
+  - Safety narrative with validation history
-  - Option to include images
+  - Optional images (max 5MB each)
-  - Saved to local storage, printable
+  - Saved to local storage with checksum verification
+  - Printable with APPI-compliant layout

 ### F. Data Management